 Now before I go into details, let me summarize the points I came to when analyzing the topic.
 To make your comment stand out, try to:

 My case study was inspired by an article posted on one of my favorite blogs problogger.net listing the most effective tips of blog commenting.
 So I decided to test these strategies in practice.
-For this I chose a post on one of the most popular celebrity blogs justjared.com generating between 100 to 2000 comments daily (yeah, this sounds like magic to me too).
+For this I chose a post [the article has been deleted] on one of the most popular celebrity blogs justjared.com generating between 100 to 2000 comments daily (yeah, this sounds like magic to me too).

 The post is about Angelina Jolie and Brad Pitt visiting Beowulf premiere, and at the moment when I started my research, the article had 455 comments (which made 16 pages).
 I chose this very niche and article due to: